johnwarh/johnwarh.github.io/color-palette-extractor/README.md

 Using median cut algorithm & color quantization to obtain a color palette with complementary colors in plain Javascript and html.
 Runs in a browser.

+Try the demo at <a href='https://johnwarh.github.io/color-palette-extractor'>color-palette-extractor demo</a>

 Changes from master (@ https://github.com/zygisS22/color-palette-extraction):

-	Added a new controls to permit changing the number of colors in the palette output and a reset button to reset the form and html content.
+	Added new controls to permit changing the number of colors in the palette output and a reset button to reset the form and html content.

 	Changed sorting of output colors to use the lightness from the hsl color